cloudreve/docs/en/usage/concept.md

 - Expiration date of files in the recycle bin
 - File tags

+For more information about metadata, please refer to the [Metadata](../api/metadata) chapter.

 Metadata can be used for file searching.

 ## File Permissions {#file-permission}